 The GTC conference of the chip developer in Japan provides us with new details about its next large architecture

-Very interesting news comes to us from Japan: A few days after we received new bits of information about AMD's next generation of graphics cores and graphics cards, we are also getting a much more formal and significant endorsement from NVIDIA, which confirms that Generation of future Pascal cores Memory will be used in the second generation of innovative HBM technology, with maximum 16GB support and an effective bandwidth approaching terabytes per second (!), More than 2 than what we were offered Memories God-GDDR5 The most advanced.
+Very interesting news is coming to us from Japan: A few days after we have received new information about the core graphics and AMD graphics cards, we are also receiving a much more formal and significant endorsement from rival NVIDIA - which verifies that Generation of future Pascal cores Memory will be used in the second generation of innovative HBM technology, with maximum 16GB support and an effective bandwidth approaching terabytes per second (!), More than 2 than what we were offered Memories God-GDDR5 The most advanced.

 B-NVIDIA Have also confirmed that the Pascal generation is indeed produced using the FinFET + process on the TSMC 16 nanometer of the old partner, which eliminates many early rumors that,NVIDIA Looking for a new partner for production, adding that the stated meta-goal for the new generation is to achieve 2 performance efficiency than we do today in the next generation.Maxwell 2.0